| 7.4 Stone cut procedure

 (arrow on the left).
 Of course best gradient would be for the one represented in section D

+(=section B).
 Conclusion of all the above notes is that the procedure to work out

 dimensions of parallelepiped blocks (SC-rough) with the planned tolerance is not short and

 may be not only based on the final dimensions of the final stones (SC-final).
+In other words shape and volume are parameters that are strictly

 related in this section of the design work, since an irregular shape, which has deviations